jaskrizzdp/Pneumonia-Binary-Classification-AI85-MAX78000/README.md

 # Pneumonia Binary Classification Using AI85/MAX78000

-**Binary image classification of Healthy vs Pneumonia using the AI85 platform on MAX78000 microcontroller. ( Deployment On-going )**
+**Binary image classification of Healthy vs Pneumonia using the AI85 platform on MAX78000 microcontroller. ( Deployment Ongoing )**

 ---